-Keywords: causality, computational statistics, machine learning, independence testing.
+Keywords: causality, computational statistics, machine learning, robustness, independence testing.

 My work focuses mainly on causal inference: we try to learn causal structures either from purely observational data or from a combination of observational and interventional data.
 We therefore develop both theory and methodology.
 Our work relates to areas like high-dimensional statistics, computational statistics or graphical models.
 It's an exciting research area with lots of open questions!

 Most of the publications are also on Google Scholar.

 Even, if there is no PhD call and you think about doing a PhD or postdoc in causality, please send me an email.

 We have written a book on causality that is now being copy-edited and that will appear as open access at MIT Press.
 A final draft (6.10.2017) is now available for download (see below).

 Jonas Peters, Dominik Janzing, Bernhard Schölkopf: Elements of Causal Inference: Foundations and Learning Algorithms

 The pdf can be downloaded for free from the MIT Press website (look for "This is an open access title" on the left-hand side).